Pooling

 3. sequence_pool

 sequence_pool is an interface used to pool variable-length sequences.
-It pools the features of all time steps of each instance, and also supports one of average, sum, sqrt and max to be used as the pooling method.
+It pools the features of all time steps of each instance, and also supports one of average, sum, sqrt, max, last and first to be used as the pooling method.
 Specifically:

 • average sums up the data in each time step and takes its average as the pooling result.